ankit78gupta45/Ticketing-System/README.md

 ## Installation

-Step 1: Clone the repository in local machine.
+Step 1: Clone the repository in local machine (as stated below in clone section)

-Step 2: Run: npm install (It will load the NgModule, if any error comes then try removing the NgModule folder and run the command again)
+Step 2: Run: `npm install` (It will load the NgModule, if any error comes then try removing the NgModule folder and run the command again)

-Step 3: Run npm start and open http://localhost:4200/.
-Website will get opened
+Step 3: Run `npm start` and open http://localhost:4200/  (Website will get opened)

-Unit Testing
+**Unit Testing**

-To check unit testing run npm test
+To check unit testing run `npm test`

 ### Clone repo